ss3sim/ss3sim/README.md

 ![An example of ss3sim output](https://raw.github.com/seananderson/ss3sim/master/inst/ms/fig2-20131109.png)

 Example output from an ss3sim simulation.
 This example shows a crossed simulation in which we considered (1) the effect of fixing natural mortality (*M*) at its true value (0.2; case E0) or estimating *M* (case E1) and (2) the effect of high survey effort (sigma\_survey = 0.1; case D0) or low survey effort (sigma\_survey = 0.4; case D1).
 Upper panels (blue) show time series of relative error in spawning stock biomass (SSB).
-Lower panels (grey) show the distribution of relative error across four scalar variables: depletion, *M*, SSB at maximum sustainable yield (SSB\_MSY), and fishing mortality (*F*) in the terminal year.
+Lower panels (gray) show the distribution of relative error across four scalar variables: depletion, *M*, SSB at maximum sustainable yield (SSB\_MSY), and fishing mortality (*F*) in the terminal year.
 We show the values across simulation iterations with dots and the distributions with beanplots (kernel density smoothers).

 Citing ss3sim
 -------------